Let’s Get Physical: Holding On, Letting Go

 - Is your jaw clenched?
 Are your shoulders tight, or is there discomfort in your neck, back, or legs?

-- No judgement.
-No pressure.
-No rush.
-Take your time.
-If anything it’s just a moment to do nothing.
+- No judgement, or pressure and no need to rush.
+Take your time, if anything it’s just a moment to do nothing.

 Fear and Muscle Tension: The Workout You Didn’t Ask For